Academic Review Procedures

 The Monash Quality Unit will maintain the University's central academic review register.

 Stage 1: Inititating a Review

-Deans (or Pro Vice-Chancellors of offshore campuses) and/or the Provost or Vice-Chancellor may initiate a review of an academic area at any time and may determine whether that review will consist of both an internal review and external review.
+Deans (or Pro Vice-Chancellors of offshore campuses) and/or the Provost or Vice-Chancellor may initiate a review of an academic area or discipline at any time and may determine whether that review will consist of both an internal review and external review.